-- Obey all traffic regulations, signs, and signals. - Protective Equipment must be worn: Always wear safety equipment such as a helmet that meets CPSC (or equivalent standard for your country) with chinstrap securely fastened, knee pads, elbow pads, wrist guards, gloves and shoes. - Ride on the correct side of the road, in a single file, and in a straight line. - If possible, avoid riding at night, dusk, dawn and any other time of poor visibility. - If you must ride at night or at time of poor visibility: - Purchase, install, and use a headlight and taillight. - Headlights are required by all states for nighttime riding and taillights are required in some states. - Battery-powered lights or flashing safety lights are also recommended. - Reflectors: For your own safety, do not ride the bicycle if the reflectors are incorrectly installed, damaged, or missing.
+- Obey all traffic regulations, signs, and signals. - Always wear a bicycle helmet that meets safety standards, as well as local safety standards. - Ride on the correct side of the road, in a single file, and in a straight line. - If possible, avoid riding at night, dusk, dawn and any other time of poor visibility. - If you must ride at night or at time of poor visibility: - Purchase, install, and use a headlight and taillight. - · Headlights are required by all states for nighttime riding and taillights are required in some states. - Battery-powered lights or flashing safety lights are also recommended. - Reflectors: For your own safety, do not ride the bicycle if the reflectors are incorrectly installed, damaged, or missing.
 Make sure the front and rear reflectors are vertical.
 Do not allow the visibility of the reflectors to be blocked by clothing or other articles.
 Dirty reflectors do not work well.
-Clean the reflectors, as necessary, with soap and a damp cloth. - Make yourself more visible to motorists. - Wear light-colored or reflective clothing, such as a reflective vest and reflective bands for your arms and legs. - Use reflective tape on your helmet. - Do not let anything cover the reflectors.

-· Use extra caution in wet weather:

-- Ride slowly on damp surfaces because the tires will slide more easily. - Allow increased braking distance in wet weather.

-• Avoid these hazards to prevent loss of control or damage to your wheels:

-- Be aware of drain grates, soft road edges, gravel or sand, pot holes or ruts, wet leaves, or uneven paving. - Cross railroad tracks at a right angle to prevent the loss of control. - · Avoid unsafe actions while riding. - Do not carry any passengers. - Do not carry any items or attach anything to your bicycle that could hinder your vision, hearing, or control. - · Do not ride with both hands off the handlebar. - Do not add a motor to the product. - Do not tow or push the product. - Do not modify the product. - Replace worn or broken parts immediately with original equipment. - If anything does not operate properly, discontinue use.
+Clean the reflectors, as necessary, with soap and a damp cloth. - Make yourself more visible to motorists. - Wear light-colored or reflective clothing, such as a reflective vest and reflective bands for your arms and legs. - Use reflective tape on your helmet. - Do not let anything cover the reflectors. - · Use extra caution in wet weather: - Ride slowly on damp surfaces because the tires will slide more easily. - Allow increased braking distance in wet weather. - Avoid these hazards to prevent loss of control or damage to your wheels: - Be aware of drain grates, soft road edges, gravel or sand, pot holes or ruts, wet leaves, or uneven paving. - Cross railroad tracks at a right angle to prevent the loss of control. - · Avoid unsafe actions while riding. - Do not carry any passengers. - Do not carry any items or attach anything to your bicycle that could hinder your vision, hearing, or control. - Do not ride with both hands off the handlebar. - Do not add a motor to the product. - Do not tow or push the product. - Do not modify the product. - Replace worn or broken parts immediately with original equipment. - If anything does not operate properly, discontinue use.